I learned to speak cat early — barn cat, to be precise, since I spent a lot of time at my grandparents’ farm as a kid.

 Because of this innate wariness or wildness, she adds, cats and horses do not “automatically view you, a human, as worthy of their respect and love, unlike dogs who often freely give this, even to guardians/owners who mistreat or abuse them.… Instead, cats and horses wait and see.”

-During my Reiki sessions with both cats and horses, I have noticed the truth of Ross-Williams’ words.
+During my time spent with both cats and horses, I have noticed the truth of Ross-Williams’ words.
 Initially, you wait for cats and horses to come to you and indicate when and if they are ready for hands-on healing.

 In other words, you have to earn their trust.